ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Related Work and Problem Statement

-\textbf{Distributed Machine Learning Systems.}~Advances in distributed machine learning systems have enabled large-scale machine learning algorithms to be run in a distributed manner~\cite{provost1996scaling, li2014communication, peng2018optimus, cui2016geeps, leiflexgraph2021, zhenkundgcl2021}.
-Horizontal collaborative learning, also known as horizontal federated learning, was developed to provide an efficient and privacy-preserving approach for distributed machine learning~\cite{mcmahan2017communication}, in which clients only share model updates rather than training data.
-The concept of collaborative learning is expanded further into a vertical paradigm, namely VFL~\cite{hardy2017private,nock2018entity,yang2019federated}, in which clients hold separate features that belong to the same users.
+\textbf{Distributed Machine Learning.}~Advances in distributed machine learning systems have enabled large-scale machine learning algorithms to be run in a distributed manner~\cite{provost1996scaling, li2014communication, peng2018optimus, cui2016geeps, leiflexgraph2021, zhenkundgcl2021}.
+Horizontal federated learning was developed to provide an efficient and privacy-aware approach for distributed machine learning~\cite{mcmahan2017communication}, in which clients only share model updates rather than training data.
+The concept of federated learning is expanded further into a vertical paradigm, namely VFL~\cite{hardy2017private,nock2018entity,yang2019federated}, in which clients hold separate features that belong to the same users.

-\textbf{Attacks on Collaborative Learning Systems.}~Existing research has shown that representative deep learning attacks, such as backdoor and training data reconstruction attacks, can be launched in collaborative learning settings.
-Nevertheless, most existing works either attack HFL~\cite{chai2019towards,bagdasaryan2018backdoor,bhagoji2019analyzing,xie2019dba,sun2019can,wang2020attack,wang2019beyond,fang2020local,fung2020limitations,tolpegin2020data,nasr2019comprehensive}, or attack VFL in a different way~\cite{liu2020backdoor,luo2020feature,weng2020privacy}, e.g., inferring private data of victim participants.
-For instance, Bagdasaryan et al.~\cite{bagdasaryan2018backdoor} replaced the global model with a malicious local model by scaling up the attacker's updates, thus enabling the modeling of backdoor attacks in one iteration of the model update.
-Bhagoji et al.~\cite{bhagoji2019analyzing} propose a model poisoning attack by controlling a few malicious agents, making the central model to misclassify chosen inputs.
-Xie et al.~\cite{xie2019dba} exploit the distributed nature of federated learning by decomposing a backdoor trigger into several local patterns and embedding each into an adversarial client's training set.
-A recent unpublished work~\cite{weng2020privacy} conducts private training data leakage attacks via deliberately-modified gradients.
-In contrast, this work aims to manipulate joint VFL inference using ADIs in a stealthy manner.
-Our novel attack enables an adversary to control VFL joint prediction towards his will, reduce others' contribution, and hog rewards used to incentivize participants.
-These underlie the key novelty of our work.
+\textbf{Attacks on FL.}~Existing work has shown that representative deep learning attacks, such as backdoor and training data reconstruction attacks, can be launched in collaborative learning settings.
+Nevertheless, most existing works attack HFL~\cite{chai2019towards,bagdasaryan2018backdoor,bhagoji2019analyzing,xie2019dba,sun2019can,wang2020attack,wang2019beyond,fang2020local,fung2020limitations,tolpegin2020data,nasr2019comprehensive}.
+Recent works~\cite{weng2020privacy,luo2020feature} conduct private training data leakage attacks via deliberately-modified gradients during VFL training.~\cite{Fu2022Label} launches attacks to infer labels of private training data, and~\cite{liu2020backdoor} inserts backdoor samples.
+All these recent VFL attacks are launched during the VFL training phase.
+In contrast, this work targets the joint inference phase of well-trained VFL models.
+ADIs enables an adversary to control VFL joint prediction towards their will, reduce others' contribution, and hog rewards used to incentivize participants.